Best Things To Do In Fairbanks

 From mid-May to mid-September, the Riverboat Discovery offers an historic option for getting out on the Chena as a passenger on an authentic sternwheeler.
 The 3.5-hour tour includes engaging stops where you’ll learn about dog mushing, bush pilots, and Alaska Native culture.
 You’ll also voyage to the confluence of the Chena and Tanana rivers, where the currents collide in epic fashion.

-3. Museums & History
+3. Museums & Cultural Centers

-Learn about the influences that have shaped modern day Fairbanks, including its fascinating gold rush history, pioneering spirit and rich Alaska Native culture.
-The Morris Thompson Cultural and Visitors Center is a good place to start.
-It’s open year-round and offers visitor and public lands info, films, and Athabascan cultural programming.
 Pioneer Park has museums and displays dedicated to the gold rush and early pioneers, as well as industry and transportation.
 Most are closed in winter, but you can still stroll through the park and find pioneer homes that have been relocated here, along with a sternwheeler riverboat and railcar.
 You’ll marvel at the vintage fashions and still-operable antique cars at Fountainhead Antique Auto Museum, open year-round.
 More than 80 cars showcase the evolution of the automobile from 1898 to 1936.
+Finally, the UA Museum of the North offers natural/cultural galleries from 5 distinct regions of Alaska and Alaska’s largest public display of gold.

 5. Dog Sledding